CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 The Primary Key 3

-Inserting and Updating Rows in a Table 3
+Inserting, Updating Rows in Table 3

 Designing Appropriate Tables 5